nicolasdao/template-empty-python/README.md

 # EMPTY PYTHON3 PROJECT

-This empty project helps getting started with Python3
+This (almost) empty project helps getting started with Python3.
+This project contains 2 dev dependencies:
+- `black` to clean and format your code to follow the Python conventions.
+- `flake8` to lint.

+Those 2 tools are run sequentially via the `make t` command.
+To learn more this command does and how to configure it, please refer to the [Linting and formatting](#linting-and-formatting) section.

 To install this template: